-James Harris took on the role of Group managing director in July 2019.
-He’s had a leading role in several of our core initiatives such as embedding carbon reduction in operational and project decision making and expanding support for clients to tackle climate change and build resilience.
+James has also had a leading role in several core initiatives such as embedding carbon reduction in operational and project decision making and expanding support for clients to tackle climate change and build resilience.
 James was a member of the UK Green Construction Board’s Infrastructure Working Group, which produced the seminal Infrastructure Carbon Review (ICR) for HM Treasury in 2013, followed by the world’s first international standard for managing infrastructure carbon, PAS 2080.
-With the ICR setting out the principle that major cost efficiencies could be achieved by decarbonising the delivery and operation of infrastructure assets, PAS 2080 explained how to do it.

-Ed Roud was appointed the Group's finance director and elected to the Group Board on 1 January 2014.
-Ed joined Mott MacDonald in 1999 as the Group's financial controller and was appointed financial officer in 2005 responsible for the financial strategy and development of the Mott MacDonald Group worldwide.
-He also assisted the Board on a wider set of operational initiatives outside finance which led to his appointment to the Board in 2014.
+Ed Roud was appointed as finance director and elected to the Board in January 2014.
+Ed joined Mott MacDonald in 1999 as financial controller and was appointed financial officer in 2005 responsible for the financial strategy and development of Mott MacDonald worldwide.
+He also assisted the Board on a wider set of operational initiatives outside finance which led to his appointment to the Board.

 In his role as finance director, Ed manages shareholder funds and borrowings, implements the strategy for group funding and financial performance and is responsible for the management of financial risk.
-He works with the rest of the Board to optimise the Group’s profitability and use of capital, to maximise shareholder value and to meet the expectations of other stakeholder.
+He works with the rest of the Board to optimize the Group’s profitability and use of capital, to maximize shareholder value, and to meet the expectations of other stakeholders.

 Ed is a chartered accountant and holds an MA (Hons) Economics degree from Edinburgh University.
 He started his career with Deloitte, working in audit and corporate finance.
 Prior to joining Mott MacDonald, Ed spent four years at ICI as corporate reporting manager.
 His experience prior to joining the Group has brought a wider perspective in developing some of the company’s recent financial initiatives.